Even though hitting is normal for infants and toddlers, dealing with it can be tough. Discover how to stop your toddler hitting others.

-I found some fantastic advice from Dr. Laura Markham on the same topic and picked out a few favorites:
+I found some fantastic advice from Dr. Laura Markham and picked out a few favorites:

 - Stay calm.
 Your child hits because he feels scared and overwhelmed with emotion.
 Don’t raise your voice—if you don’t soften your emotions, neither will he.